pantaaca/project/README.md

 **Power Supply Unit (3.3V, 5V, 12V, 0-12V)** - This project presents a power supply built using a recycled ATX computer PSU.
 Fixed DC outputs of 3.3 V, 5 V, and 12 V are available directly from the ATX supply.
 An adjustable output (0–12 V) is implemented using a step-down DC/DC converter, allowing precise voltage control.
 The power supply is equipped with digital voltmeter and ammeter modules, enabling real-time monitoring of both voltage and current on all outputs.
 Additional features include short-circuit detection, making the system safer for testing electronics and prototyping applications.

+**Fume Extractor** - This project describes a compact fume extractor used to remove smoke and vapors produced during soldering and similar activities.
+The first fan draws contaminated air into the enclosure, where it passes through an activated carbon filter that absorbs harmful particles and odors.
+A second fan then expels the filtered air back into the environment.
+The device features adjustable fan speed control, allowing the user to balance airflow and noise level.
+It operates on a 12 V DC power supply and is suitable for electronics workbenches, workshops, and hobby use.

 ## 🚀 Goal